so1ve/sodayo/README.md

 }
 ```

-You might be confused - where is the `value property of count`?
-In fact, sodayo hAS a layer internally so that you don't have to annoy and type `.value` in your code every time.
+You might be confused - where is the `value` property of count?
+In fact, sodayo proxied the values internally so that you don't have to annoy and type `.value` in your code every time.

-PS: You can't modify the count in the component, you can only modify it through the mutation defined in the store.
-Because the top-level Proxy does not implement the modification operation on the value.
+PS: By design, you can't modify the count in the component, you can only modify it through the mutation defined in the store.
+The top-level Proxy does not implement the modification operation on the value.

 That's it!
 You already understand how to use sodayo.
 Go and develop your project!